Jainism in Pakistan: Ancient period

 As per the canonical Jaina text Mahanishith Sutra, the Dharmachakra Tirtha established by Bahubali is recognized as the abode of Chandraprabha, and Takshashila is also referred to as "Dharmachakra Bhumi," marking its significance as a center of Jainism.

 While there is limited information about the subsequent period, it is noted that during the medieval era, Takshashila faced challenges due to the proliferation of fraudulent ascetics and a lack of proper sustenance, leading to restrictions on Jaina ascetics' wandering in the region, as documented in six ancient Jaina texts known as the Chedasūtras.

 Emperor Samprati built a Jaina temple known as "Kunala Stupa" in honor of his father Kunala.
 During Samprati's rule, the extent of the wandering of Jaina monks developed multifold times, and later also included this region.

 According to the Prabhavakacharita, by the second or third century CE, Takshashila had approximately 500 Jaina temples and was home to a significant Jaina population.
 However, a devastating plague struck the city, leading to widespread death and chaos.
 The Jaina community sent a Sravaka named Virchand to Nadol, who conveyed their suffering to Acharya Manadevasuri.
 Suri gave "Laghu Shanti Stava," stating that reciting it would alleviate the plague.
 Following the recitation, the plague subsided within a few days.
 However, in the third year, the Turks devastated the city.

 According to Acharya Dhaneswarasuri's "Shatrunjaya Mahatmya," Javad Shah, a merchant from Mahuva, renovated Palitana temples in Vikrama Samvat 108.
 He retrieved an image of Rishabhanatha from Takshashila and established it as the principal deity at the principal shrine amongst Shatrunjaya temples.
+The Gujarati Jain temple Shatrunjaya has a donation record from one Jadav Shah of Taxila.